williain/multitools/README.rst

 ===========
 Multitools
 ===========
-A suite of python 2.x tools to make working with multiple simultaneously running processes easier and more powerful.
+A suite of python 2/3 tools to make working with multiple simultaneously running processes easier and more powerful.

 It's based on the multiprocessing library.
-Oh, and it needs python 2.7 or better.
+Needs python 2.7 or better.

 Building it
 ===========

-This is distributed as a disttools library, so it install it you'll need root rights and to be able to execute (in the root directory of the repo)::
+This is distributed as a disttools library, so to install it you'll need root rights and to be able to execute (in the root directory of the repo)::

     # python setup.py install